wazuh/wazuh-documentation/source/cloud-service/getting-started/sign-up-trial.rst

    #.
 Give your environment a name.

    #.
-Select the :ref:`region <>` to host your environment.
+Select the :ref:`region <cloud_glossary_region>` to host your environment.
 If you are not sure what to pick, select a region that is the closest to your location since this typically reduces latency for indexing and search requests.

    #.
 Fill in the use case.
 This information helps us understand why our users utilize our service, allowing us to improve it accordingly.